vikreinok/central-heating-controller/README.md

 A product developed during my early days in late teens (High school times)

 ## Description
-A device that is located in basements of residential buildings near heat exchanger to control the flow of hot water into the building based on outdoor temperature.
+What is a central heating controller.
+It is a device that is located in basements of residential buildings near heat exchanger to control the flow of hot water into the building based on outdoor temperature.

 ## Functionality
 - Graph based tuning (open loop feedback)